grafana/mimir/docs/sources/reference-glossary.md

 Churn is the frequency at which series become idle.

-A series become idle once it's no longer exported by the monitored targets.
+A series becomes idle once it's no longer exported by the monitored targets.
 Typically, series become idle when a monitored target process or node gets terminated.

 ## Flushing